String Functions¶

 text (

-) – The string to convert- Returns
+str) – The string to convert- Returns

 A copy of

-with all the cased characters converted to uppercase.- Return type
+textwith all the cased characters converted to uppercase.- Return type

 str